mliebelt/pgn-viewer/plan.md

 But not all of this information is available from the outside.
 So it is difficult to get the current move number, ...

+#### PGN Annotations

+* See http://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs (NAGs) for the meaning
+* how to represent them as symbols?
+* Is there a font for the special symbols, or are these available everywhere?

 ### Provide a FEN API that can be used from the outside.

 At least move number, turn, en-passent, rochade, ... should be possible.